Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 The Empaths, The Advocates, The Authenticators

-Your Superpower: You live in the Eros Body and Soul Body.
-You perceive the world through resonance, values, and relationship.
-You are the heartbeat of the web, instinctively understanding Interconnectedness.
+Your Superpower: You often lead through the Eros Body and Soul Body.
+You perceive the world through resonance, values, and relationship, and you tend to feel Interconnectedness quickly.

 Your Archetypal Home: The Lover (connection) and the Healer (empathy).

-Your Shadow Trap: The Victimhood Vortex.
-Because you feel so deeply, you risk merging with the field.
-You may lack the Dragon’s Claws (boundaries).
-You might over-give to buy safety, or become swallowed by the collective grief of the world.
+Your Shadow Trap: Merging, over-giving, or, when unresourced, slipping toward Power-Under patterns such as the Victimhood Vortex.
+Because you feel so deeply, you may merge with the field, soften your Dragon’s Claws (boundaries), over-give to buy safety, or become swallowed by collective grief.

 Your Dragon’s Path:

-• The Challenge: You must learn to separate “me” from “we.”
+• The Challenge: You must learn to keep “me” and “we” in right relationship.

-• The Practice: The Sage’s Compass and The Wheel of Consent.
+• The Practice: Discernment and The Wheel of Consent.
 You need to practice saying “No” without guilt.
 You need to learn that Boundary is Love.

 • Integration: Invite the Sage.
 Use discernment to cool the waters of emotion.
 Not every feeling is a fact; some are just weather.